Houston vs. Iowa State odds, prediction, time: 2026 college basketball picks for Feb. 16 from advanced model

 A top-5 showdown on Monday's college basketball schedule has the Houston Cougars visiting the Iowa State Cyclones.
 The No. 3 Cougars (23-2, 11-1 Big 12) are riding a six-game win streak, sit atop the Big 12 standings and knocked off Kansas State, 78-64, on Saturday.
 No. 5 Iowa State (22-3, 9-3) has won six of its last seven and is coming off a double-digit Saturday win over No. 9 Kansas.
 These programs have split four all-time meetings.

 Tipoff is at 9 p.m.
 ET from the Hilton Coliseum in Ames, Iowa.
-The Cougars have won the last two matchups.
 The Cyclones are 2.5-point favorites in the latest Iowa State vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 134.5.
 Before making any Houston vs. Iowa State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: